nbailey20/Twilify/README.md

 - TMF doesn't immediately respond with warmup message - Hypothesis: API resource creation in TF is sometimes out of order enough to block Lambda response to text, APIGW returns 500
     Reinstalling app usually fixes, update to use trigger for APIGW TF instead of depends per AWS docs
 - Spotify occasionally doesn't want to provide new refresh token which causes error in app - hypothesis: token expiration related, too many frequent texts?
-- Songbank keeps track of / increments play count for songs even when user removed them, has no effect on usage but still
+- [RESOLVED] Songbank keeps track of / increments play count for songs even when user removed them, has no effect on usage but still
 - TMF can fail when writing new songbank back to S3, need better logging to determine why
 - TMF silently fails when texted during network stack deletion - no issue if warmup message works
 - TMF ignores existing Spotify playlists with same name upon app setup, will create new playlist instead of choosing existing (should be variable option to overwrite)
 - [RESOLVED] Update setup script to invoke Twilio API to update phone number instead of manually copy/pasting with MFA login
+- Need ability to specify number of songs via Hello text to TMF - how to go from larger to smaller?
+- Need ability to specify that all songs are replaced via Hello text - reset keyword?
+- Need ability to loosely control vibe of playlist via Hello text - upbeat, chill, classic rock?